 • Very high concentration of shopping, up-and-coming restaurants

-• Home to one of 3-4 real IMAX theaters in the Bay Area
+• Home to the second largest IMAX theater in the Bay Area

 • Gotta Eatta Pita – great Mediterranean food, best falafels and pita bread